jaiswarabhishek/CRM-TOOL/README.md

 # CRM-TOOL
-This is CRM tool build up from Python,Tkinter and SQLite
+This is GUI based  Customer Relationship Management tool  build up from Python,Tkinter and SQLite.
+It basically stores all information about Customer.